howtographql/howtographql/content/backend/graphql-scala/6-interfaces.md

 Now if you will look into the schema definition in graphiql console you will see there are provided three models with this common interface.

-Ok, thats all for this chapter.
+Ok, that's all for this chapter.
 In the next one you will learn about relations.